-Really, anyone who can do a barrier-breaking move can be considered as one (seriously, it's required for the Final Boss, who has five barrier gauges):
+Really, anyone who can do a barrier-breaking move can be considered as one.
+(Seriously, it's virtually required for the Final Boss, who has five barrier gauges!)

-- Chun-li and Morrigan can be quite damaging in the right hands, and they learn skills faster than anyone else in the game with their first attack skill being Chun-li's focus attack palm strike that destroys barriers (if Chun-li can't destroy it, then it's guaranteed that one of Morrigan's missiles will).
+Chun-Li and Morrigan can be quite damaging in the right hands, and they learn skills faster than anyone else in the game with their first attack skill learned through level up being Chun-Li's Focus Attack that destroys barriers (if Chun-Li can't destroy it, then it's guaranteed that one of Morrigan's missiles will).

-Ryu and Ken with the same input (down-A) can also enable them to destroy barriers as if it were paper.
+Ryu and Ken with the same input (down-A) can also enable them to destroy barriers as if they were paper.

-- Reiji (yes, him again), and Xiaomu have Accel that guarantees they're going to be one of the first units to act and they learn the barrier busting skill that when you cast it, any first hit (they have to do the deed) is a Critical Hit obliterating an enemy's barrier.
-Pair them up with Flynn who has a skill that gives +2 movement to all allies on the field and watch as hordes of Mooks and bosses suddenly go down a lot more than usual and pesky Timed Missions suddenly become a lot easier to handle.
+Reiji and Xiaomu (yes, themagain) have Accel that guarantees they're going to be one of the first units to act and they learn the barrier busting skill that when you cast it, any first hit (they have to do the deed) is a Critical Hit, which will obliterate an enemy's barrier.
+Pair them up with Flynn who has a skill that gives +2 movement to all allies on the field and watch as hordes of mooks and bosses suddenly go down a lot more than usual and make pesky Timed Missions a lot easier to handle.

-- Their Right + A attack can also break 5-gauge shields - that's right, long before Chun-li and Morrigan can get theirs.
+Their right-A attack can also break five-gauge shields - that's right, long before Chun-Li and Morrigan can get theirs.

-- Kogoro and Mii learn a skill for a lower casting cost that destroys an enemy barrier, the Tenzai Style: Ripple.
+Kogoro and Mii learn a skill for a lower casting cost that destroys an enemy barrier, the Tenzai Style: Ripple.
 What makes them a bit more special is that they can hit one more square away from the usual 2-square range.
-They also have an attack that destroys a five-gauged barrier that's available at the start of the game (Sharinken & Extensions) so it's more of choosing whether you want to break the barrier right away or do it the normal old fashioned way.
+They also have an attack that destroys a five-gauged barrier that's available at the start of the game (Sharinken & Extensions), so it's more of choosing whether you want to break the barrier right away or do it the ol' fashioned way.

-- Heihachi's passive support skill allows a unit to laugh at enemies who have barriers cause they can shatter them.
-Oh and did you want assurance?
-He has a support skill (that you need to cast at the skill list) that breaks barriers nullifying the need to rely on the Random Number God.
+Heihachi's passive support skill allows a unit to laugh at enemies who have barriers since they can shatter them more easily, lessening the need to rely on the RNG.

-Zephyr and Leanne's Multi Attack is nothing to scoff at, capable of inflicting a lot more damage more powerful than what Multi Attack damages should be.
+Zephyr and Leanne's Multi Attack is nothing to scoff at; it is capable of inflicting a lot more damage, more powerful than what a typical Multi Attack should be.
 This is on top of them also having a skill that breaks through barriers like tinfoil.
-Then there's the fact that their ridiculously high hitcount allows them to rack up XP faster than practically every other pair in the game, practically guaranteeing them at least one use of it every two turns.
+Then there's the fact that their ridiculously high hit count allows them to rack up XP faster than practically every other pair in the game, almost guaranteeing them at least one use of it every two turns.

-- Haken and Kaguya have TWO attacks that can break barriers as soon as they are useable(neutral-"A" and left-"A"), combos are easy to chain with their high Tec stat, the ability to attack from three squares away that can be increased to four if Haken's Sniping skill is used, and Love, the only skill which can heal ALL ALLIES on the field to full health.
+Haken and Kaguya have TWO attacks that can break barriers as soon as they are usable (neutral-A and left-A), combos that are easy to chain with their high TEC stat, the ability to attack from three squares away that can be increased to four if Haken's Sniping skill is used, and Love, the only skill which can heal all allies on the field to full health.

 Project X Zone 2

 Two words: Item Shop.
 Buy a ton of healing or SP recovery items (though you can only carry 15 per stage) and you won't have to worry too much about item management.
-Plus, the stuff sold at the shops is literally cheap.
+Plus, the stuff sold at the shops is literally cheap and even if you fail or retire a mission you keep the gold you earn (sadly not the Exp or CP but that would be broken in of itself).
 It's so horribly broken that the game bans the usage of it in the challenge stages.

 For even more attack damage insanity, there's also Hibana's skill that costs only 100 SP, but boosts attack by 75% to her associated pair unit.
-Add in the potential to stack buffs, and you get a team that can cut down bosses like they were nothing.
+Add in the potential to stack buffs, and you get a team that can cut down bosses and Elite Mooks like they were nothing.

-Players can get an infinite amount of SP with the Reiji-Xiaomu, any other pair unit with Ulala, and Chrom-Lucina combo, similar to the Reiji-Aledy combo: Chrom and Lucina get a skill that increases anyone's max HP and SP by 50% and all other stats by 10%, Reiji and Xiaomu get a skill that fully refills anyone else's SP at a cost of 100 SP and Ulala starts with a skill that restores 50% of anyone else's SP at a cost of 50 SP.
+Players can get an infinite amount of SP with the Reiji-Xiaomu, any other pair unit with Ulala, and Chrom-Lucina combo, similar to the Reiji-Aledycombo: Chrom and Lucina get a skill that increases anyone's max HP and SP by 50% and all other stats by 10% (A Game-Breaker skill in of itself for turning your teams into a Badass Army if you invest the time), Reiji and Xiaomu get a skill that fully refills anyone else's SP at a cost of 100 SP and Ulala starts with a skill that restores 50% of anyone else's SP at a cost of 50 SP.
 In short, Chrom uses his skill on whoever has Ulala, Ulala uses hers on Chrom to max out his SP, he uses his skill on Ulala again, at which point whoever has Ulala now has double the maximum SP, which Reiji can then restore, allowing both of them to provide infinite amounts of SP to anyone who needs it once Chrom uses his skill on Reiji as well.
 The only downside is that Reiji and Chrom will not be able to learn these sets of skills until they are at level 33 which usually won't happen until the last 10 chapters, three of those with all three separated, in the first playthrough unless you're using challenge stages to grind.

-- While Mirage Cancels are of marginal use at best during the first playthrough, they become by far the biggest Game Breaker in the entire game in New Game+ where you can use them as many times as you want in a single combo: you can use your carryover CP to instantly max out any move that recovers a lot of XP when used, stack the XP recovery buff to triple your XP gain and use any combination of equipment and skills to give you -30% Mirage Cancel cost and you can essentially take down any enemy in a single combo regardless of how much HP they have as long as you can time the Red Mirage Cancel correctly.
+While Mirage Cancels are of marginal use at best during the first playthrough (you should just stick with the SP Attack for more damage and if your opponent is defeated you get more SP), they become by far the biggest Game-Breaker in the entire game in New Game+ where you can use them as many times as you want in a single combo: you can use your carryover CP to instantly max out any move that recovers a lot of XP when used, stack the XP recovery buff to triple your XP gain and use any combination of equipment and skills to give you -30% Mirage Cancel cost and you can essentially take down any enemy in a single combo regardless of how much HP they have as long as you can time the Red Mirage Cancel correctly.
 Zephyr and Vashyron benefit from this the most because of how many hits they can land in their combos.